Mountain Home Idaho Living: Pros, Cons & Full House Insights

 Table of Contents

-Mountain Home, Idaho Housing and Price Comparison
+Mountain Home, Idaho Real Estate

 Mountain Home Idaho offers a different housing reality than nearby Boise.
 If you're comparing suburbs and small towns in the Treasure Valley, one of the most immediate differences is price.
 The median price point around Mountain Home sits near $365,000, while Boise's median has been closer to $575,000.
 That gap can translate into roughly $200,000 of buying power for the same square footage, similar kitchen finishes, and comparable floor plans.